bennyboer/letter/README.md

 > This is the successor of the [Thaw prototype](https://github.com/bennyboer/thaw) to be written in Rust

+## Development Progress

+A "Walking skeleton" is currently being developed.
+Check out the project page for an overview: https://github.com/bennyboer/letter/projects/2

 ## Idea

 A document essentially is a hierarchical structure of data with common elements like headlines, paragraphs, images, tables, and so on.